 How practical is Green Hydrogen with respect to other Renewable Energy?

 Contrary to renewable energy such as solar energy or wind energy which is hugely dependent on the source for their perpetuity, hydrogen provides everlasting energy.
 As soon as the sun sets or the wind slows, there’s no reliable guarantee of these sources.
 It’s off the table to compel the sun to shine at night or summon winds that propel the blades of windmills at our will in their absence.

-Rather it is always better to apply our time and efforts to focus on searching for a favourable set of tools that allows the storage of excess energy generated by good weather conditions in order to use them when conditions are less favourable.
-That is where the real discussion about energy transition comes.
+Rather it is always better to apply our time and efforts to focus on searching for a favorable set of tools that allows the storage of excess energy generated by good weather conditions in order to use them when conditions are less favorable.
+That is where the real discussion about energy transition comes in.
 Green hydrogen gas entered ensuring a full-fledged global shift.
 In contrast to, wind turbines and solar cells, electrolyzers aren’t immediately smooth to understand.

 The petrochemical industry highly benefits from hydrogen fuel to produce petroleum products.
 Though it’s undeniably going to take time, surely will become a game changer one day.